Global Homotopies for Differential Hochschild Cohomologies: The HKR Theorem in Differential Geometry

 \subsection{Hochschild Cohomology Associated to a Foliation}

-Given a regular foliation on $M$ with distribution $D\subseteq TM$ one can consider multidifferential operators which derive in the direction of the foliation, i.e. $D\in \HCdiff^k(M)$ shall fulfil
+Given a regular foliation on $M$ with distribution $F \subseteq TM$ one can consider multidifferential operators which derive in the direction of the foliation, i.e. $D\in \HCdiff^k(M)$ shall fulfil

-for all $f_1, \ldots, f_{k-1} \in \Cinfty(M)$, and for all $g \in \Cinfty(M)^D$ and all $i\in\{1, \ldots, k\}$.
-Here $\Cinfty(M)^D \subseteq \Cinfty(M)$ denotes those functions $g$ which are constant in direction of the distribution, i.e. $\Lie_X g = 0$ for all $X \in \Secinfty(D)$.
-We denote these multidifferential operators by $\HCdiff^\bullet(M)_D$ and one can easily show that it is a subcomplex of $\HCdiff^\bullet(M)$.
+for all $f_1, \ldots, f_{k-1} \in \Cinfty(M)$, and for all $g \in \Cinfty(M)^F$ and all $i\in\{1, \ldots, k\}$.
+Here $\Cinfty(M)^F \subseteq \Cinfty(M)$ denotes those functions $g$ which are constant in direction of the distribution, i.e. $\Lie_X g = 0$ for all $X \in \Secinfty(F)$.
+We denote these multidifferential operators by $\HCdiff^\bullet(M)_F$ and one can easily show that it is a subcomplex of $\HCdiff^\bullet(M)$.

-We call a covariant derivative $\nabla$ on $M$ which restricts to $\Secinfty(D)$ \emph{adapted to $D$}. \begin{theorem}[Foliation HKR] Let $D \subseteq TM$ be an integrable regular smooth distribution, and let $\nabla$ be a covariant derivative adapted to $D$.
+We call a covariant derivative $\nabla$ on $M$ which restricts to $\Secinfty(F)$ \emph{adapted to $F$}.
+Note that such covariant derivatives always exist by choosing a complement of $F$ and projecting appropriately. \begin{theorem}[Foliation HKR] Let $F \subseteq TM$ be an integrable regular smooth distribution, and let $\nabla$ be a torsion-free covariant derivative adapted to $F$.
 Then there exists a deformation retract

 In particular, we have an isomorphism